What Is an MCP App? Architecture, Hosts, and How to Build One (April 2026)

 If you’ve worked with MCP (Model Context Protocol), you know it lets AI models call tools, read resources, and interact with external systems.
 MCP Apps take that a step further: they add interactive UI to those interactions, rendered directly inside the AI conversation.

 TL;DR: An MCP App is an interactive UI that runs inside ChatGPT, Claude, and other AI hosts.
-Instead of returning plain text from a tool call, MCP Apps render HTML (usually built React components) in a sandboxed iframe — forms, dashboards, charts, anything you’d build as a web app.
+Instead of returning plain text from a tool call, MCP Apps render HTML (usually React components) in a sandboxed iframe, so users get forms, dashboards, charts, and other real interfaces inside their chat.
 The MCP App standard defines how this works across hosts, and sunpeak is an open-source MCP App framework for building them.

 MCP Apps vs. MCP Servers